PhilterPaper/Text-KnuthPlass/CONTRIBUTING.md

 ## Do NOT...

 Do NOT under ANY circumstances open a PR (Pull Request) to **report a _bug_.**
 It is a waste of both _your_ and _our_ time and effort.
-Open a regular ticket (issue), and attach a Perl (.pl) program illustrating the problem, if possible.
+Instead, open a regular ticket (_issue_) in GitHub, and attach a Perl (.pl) program illustrating the problem, if possible.
 If you believe that you have a program patch (i.e., a permanent change to the code), and offer to share it as a PR, we may give the go-ahead.
 Unsolicited PRs may be closed without further action.